hirokiraj/sagittarius-a-star/README.md

 ## Post setup actions
 If above setup was successful there are some additional manual steps that need to be done:

-**tmux** -> requires installing tpm and sourcing with it all the plugins mentioned in config:
+**tmux** -> requires installing tpm and sourcing all the plugins mentioned in config with it:

 Run `git clone https://github.com/tmux-plugins/tpm ~/.tmux/plugins/tpm`, open alacritty, run `tmux` and install plugins with `ctrl-b I` (capital i)